 - a.
 Verify the Bypass Door is closed and aircraft electric power is ON. - b.
-Press Cockpit Switch / Indicator (IBF 1 or IBF 2) to open the Bypass Door.

-- c.
-The word "BYPASS" should illuminate on the lower segment of the respective Cockpit Switch / Indicator when the door reaches the full open position. - d.
-Verify the respective Bypass Door is open. - e.
-Press the Cockpit Switch / Indicator again to close the Bypass Door. - f.
-The word "BYPASS" should extinguish on the lower segment of the Cockpit Switch / Indicator. - g.
+Depress Cockpit Switch / Indicator to open the Bypass Door. - c.
+The word "BYPASS" should illuminate on the lower part of the Cockpit Switch / Indicator segment when the door reaches the full open position. - d.
+Verify the Bypass Door is open. - e.
+Depress the Cockpit Switch / Indicator again to close the Bypass Door. - f.
+The word "BYPASS" should extinguish on the lower part of the Cockpit Switch / Indicator segment. - g.
 Verify the Bypass Door is closed and aircraft electric power is OFF.